llee454/jhsph-interview/docs/essay.md

-<center><h1>Calculating Rate Ratios Across Disparate Datasets</h1></center>
+<center><h1>JHSPH Interview Response</h1></center>

 <center>Larry D. Lee Jr.</center>

 <center>October 18, 2024</center>

-> Abstract: In this brief technical note I present the mathematical theory behind ratio calculations across stratified datasets.
-I then apply this theory to work through an example dataset and close by presenting code samples in R and OCaml.
+> Abstract: This technical note answers the questions presented in JHSPH's Coding Challenge.
+In this note, I review the mathematical theory behind combining datasets that use different stratifications and present code that combines these datasets.

 # Introduction

-In real world analysis, we often have to combine and analyze datasets using different data formats.
-Frequently, when working with time series and population datasets, the information is grouped together using different stratifications.
-As a result it's important for us to develop techniques for combining discrepant datasets.
-In this technical note, I present the mathematics needed to combine these datasets and illustrate these mathematical techniques.
-In the last chapter, I present code samples in R and OCaml that perform these operations.
+This technical note answers the questions presented in JHSPH's Coding Challenge.
+In this note, I review the mathematical theory behind combining datasets that use different stratifications and present code that combines these datasets.

 # Mathematical Background